-I also work as a consultant at the Mama Mia Child Health Centre in Stockholm, with a group of nurses (health visitors) specialized in child health care and pediatricians.
+I have also worked many years as a consultant at the Mama Mia Child Health Centre in Stockholm, with a group of nurses (health visitors) specialized in child health care and pediatricians.
 When a mother worries about her role as a parent, her marriage or her child, the nurse may suggest a consultation with me.
 In addition, we have regular supervision sessions to exchange experiences and become more skilled in helping these families.

 Sometimes a mother arrives alone in my consulting room, to get some breathing space in a difficult situation.
 Sometimes two fresh parents worry about their new roles.
 The balance in their relationship has changed and they quarrel.
 Other times the mother comes with her baby because she is anxious about her feelings for the child, or about some symptom that cannot be explained from a medical pespective.
 With the help of the nurse, she has become open to the idea that perhaps, the feelings between her and the baby might be the explanation.